acgetchell/CDT-plusplus/README.md

 - tests - Unit tests

 ### Run
-If you want to get started right away, run `fast-build.sh` or `fast-build.bat`, depending on your operating system.
+If you want to get started right away, run `fast-build.sh` or `fast-build.bat`, depending on your operating system, from `scripts`.
 This will compile the appropriate executables in `RELEASE` mode with no tests.

 This should result in the main program executable, `cdt` in `build/src` or `build\Debug`, along with several others.